LAPD shoots stabbed suspect near Hollywood and Highlands - ExBulletin

 LAPD shoots stabbed suspect near Hollywood and Highlands

-LAPD said the shooting occurred near Hollywood Boulevard and Highland Avenue around 11 a.m.
+According to the LAPD, the shooting took place near Hollywood Boulevard and Highland Avenue at around 11:00 a.m.

-A 19-year-old woman who had been stabbed approached police and pointed them at the suspect, a man in his 30s, police said.
+Police said a 19-year-old woman who was stabbed approached a police officer and turned to the suspect.

-Police approached the suspect, who they said was armed with a knife.
+Police approach the suspect, who says he is armed with a knife.

-“Officers ordered the suspect to drop the knife, which he ignored,” police tweeted.
-“The suspect walked towards the officers, several beanbag cartridges were deployed and the officers involved were shot.”
+“Police ordered the suspect to drop the knife, but he ignored it,” police tweeted.
+“The suspect walked up to the policeman, several beanbag cartridges were deployed and the policeman was involved in the shooting.”

-The suspect was beaten and taken to hospital for treatment for injuries described as non-life threatening, police said.
+Police said the suspect was beaten and taken to hospital where he was treated for a non-life threatening injury.

-The victim, stabbed in the abdomen, was taken to hospital in stable condition.
+The victims of abdominal punctures were taken to hospital in stable condition.

-The department also tweeted that the intersection of Highland and Hollywood would be temporarily closed for the investigation and that traffic was diverted to Sunset Boulevard to the south and Franklin Avenue to the north.
+The agency also tweeted that the Highland-Hollywood intersection was temporarily closed for investigation and traffic had been diverted to Sunset Boulevard to the south and Franklin Avenue to the north.

-Police are reviewing video from officers’ body cameras and numerous surveillance cameras in the area.

 City News Service contributed to this report.